-The major contributions to the proton chemical shifts in hetero-aromatic compounds are ring current and π -electron effects, with smaller contributions due to the α , β and γ -effects of the hetero atom and the long-range contributions.
-Initially subroutines were added to the CHARGE programme in order to identify the hetero-aromatic systems.
+The major contributions to the 1H chemical shifts in heteroaromatic compounds are ring current and π -electron effects, with smaller contributions due to the α , β and γ -effects of the hetero atom and the long-range contributions.
+Subroutines were added to the CHARGE programme in order to identify the hetero-aromatic systems.
 It was then necessary to determine the π -electron densities at each atom and the ring currents in the compounds investigated.